 As you think about your pet’s welfare during an emergency, some tips to consider include:

 - Should you need to evacuate your home, have a plan for where to take your pet.
 Research nearby hotels and motels that allow pets, ask any nearby family members if they are able to help board a pet, or ask your local shelter if they can help foster your pet in case of an emergency.
 Make sure to keep those phone numbers and addresses handy.

 - Have a toolkit ready to go.
 Some items that you can keep in a toolkit include: first aid supplies (such as gauze and nonstick bandages), a leash and/or carrier, your pet’s medical records, and food and water.

-- Keep a sticker on your home’s windows and doors to tell emergency workers or neighbors if there are pets inside.
-These stickers indicate how many pets are inside the house and can help emergency responders know to look for pets.
+- Keep a sticker on your home’s windows and doors to tell emergency workers or neighbors that there are pets inside.
+These stickers let emergency responders know to look for pets and indicate how many pets are inside the house.